cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

       for the `dev` account is downloaded from the S3 bucket, and the tags are parsed and assigned in the `terraform.vars.tags` section

-After executing the two evaluation steps in the template processing pipeline, the resulting tags for the Atmos component `vpc/1` in the stack `plat-ue2-dev` would look like this:
+After executing the two evaluation steps, the resulting tags for the Atmos component `vpc/1` in the stack `plat-ue2-dev` would look like this:

 ```yaml
 atmos_component: vpc/1